Avoid common mistakes inexperienced landlords make

 If your tenant has rent arrears do not delay take legal action as soon as possible.
 Not beginning eviction proceedings in a timely fashion may prove to be a costly mistake.
 If you run into problems with a tenant and are unsure about your rights or how to proceed, contact an eviction company as soon as possible.
 Landlord Advice UK is a leading national tenant eviction company a service provider to the BLA.

-9. Ensure you enforce breach of the terms of the tenancy Agreement.
+9. Ensure you enforce breaches of the terms of the tenancy Agreement.

 If you outlined that late rent payments would incur a penalty, charge it.
 If you noted that no pets are allowed and your new tenant buys a Great Dane, enforce the penalty.
 If your tenants realise that you are lax about the terms of the lease they will likely follow suit.
 Set – and enforce – the standard you want upheld.